-If you honestly assess the state of your personal wellness, you may realise that you need more sleep, better nutrition, regular exercise, and more frequent time in nature.
-With renewed focus on your personal health, you may find that your job is actually just fine as long as you get enough “me time”.
+If you honestly assess the state of your personal wellness, you may realise that you need more sleep, better nutrition, regular exercise or more time in nature.
+With a renewed focus on your personal health, you may find that your job is actually just fine as long as you get enough 'me time'.

-An unhealthy or hostile workplace can cause physical and psychological symptoms of stress, and this leads to a profound loss of joy and the sense that work is an utter burden.
+An unhealthy or hostile workplace can cause physical and psychological symptoms of stress, and this may lead to a profound loss of joy and the sense that work is an utter burden.

 Sometimes, a change of environment can be just what you need to bring life back to your career.
 If you’re surrounded by good people working in a supportive environment, that’s where the magic can happen.